PrivateStorageio/ZKAPAuthorizer/CONTRIBUTING.rst

 ...................

 We use `mach-nix <https://github.com/DavHau/mach-nix/>`_ to build python packages.
-It uses a snapshot of pypi to expose python dependencies to nix, thus our python depedencies (on nix) are automatically pinned.
+It uses a snapshot of PyPI to expose python dependencies to nix, thus our python depedencies (on nix) are automatically pinned.
-To update the pypy snapshot (and thus our python dependencies), run
+To update the PyPI snapshot (and thus our python dependencies), run

 .. code:: shell